 Centre for the Study of Sexuality and Culture (CSSC)

-- Queer historiography and temporalities
+- Queer and trans historiography and temporalities

 - Formations of subjectivity, including race, ethnicity and class